Baiame: Description and history

-The Baiame story tells how Baiame came down from the sky to the land and created rivers, mountains, and forests.
+The Baiame story tells how Baiame came down from the sky to the land and created rivers, mountains, and forests in all the lands.
 He then gave the people their laws of life, traditions, songs, and culture.
 He also created the first initiation site.
 This is known as a bora; a place where boys were initiated into manhood.
 When he had finished, he returned to the sky and people called him the Sky Hero or All Father or Sky Father.

 He is said to have two wives, Ganhanbili and Birrangulu, the latter often being identified as an emu, and with whom he has a son Dharramalan.
 In other stories Dharramalan is said to be brother to Baiame.

 It was forbidden to mention or talk about the name of Baiame publicly.
 Women were not allowed to see drawings of Baiame nor approach Baiame sites, which are often male initiation sites (boras).

 In rock paintings Baiame is often depicted as a human figure with a large head-dress or hairstyle, with lines of footsteps nearby.
 He is always painted in front view; Dharramalan is drawn in profile.
 Baiame is often shown with internal decorations such as waistbands, vertical lines running down the body, bands and dots.

-Link with the Christian God
+Attempted link with God in Christianity

 The missionary William Ridley adopted the name of Baiame for the Christian God when translating into Gamilaraay (the language of the Kamilaroi).
 It is sometimes suggested that Baiame was a construct of early Christian missionaries, but K Langloh Parker dated belief in Baiame to (at latest) 1830, prior to missionary activity in the region.